solana-developers/solana-cookbook/docs/guides/feature-parity-testing.md

 # Feature Parity Testing

-When testing your program, assurances that your program will run the same in various clusters is essential to quality and producing expected outcomes.
+When testing your program, assurances that it will run the same in various clusters is essential to both quality and producing expected outcomes.

 ## Facts

 ::: tip Fact Sheet
-- Features are capabilities that are introduced to Solana validators that require activation to be used.
+- Features are capabilities that are introduced to Solana validators and require activation to be used.
 - Features may be activated in one cluster (e.g. testnet) but not so in another (e.g. mainnet-beta).
 - However; when running default `solana-test-validator` locally, all available features in your Solana version are automagically activated.
 The result is that when testing locally, the capabilities and results of